Mezzanine Finance Loans for Property Developers

 Mezzanine finance applications are usually assessed on a case-by-case basis, but lenders tend to look for the following when deciding which rates and terms to offer…

-- First charge funding in place: Most mezzanine finance lenders will want to know where the rest of the capital is coming from, to make sure you have enough funding to achieve your plans, and will be keen to see evidence that you have it.
+- First charge funding in place: Most mezzanine finance lenders will want to know where the rest of the capital is coming from to ensure you have enough funding to achieve your plans and will be keen to see evidence that you have it.

 - Planning permission granted: As mezzanine finance lending can be high risk, most lenders aren’t willing to take any planning-related gambles and will likely be keen to see that outline planning permission has already been granted for the site.

-- Industry experience: This is often a deal-breaker for mezzanine finance companies as the majority of them prefer borrowers with a strong track record in the industry.
+- Industry experience: This is often a deal-breaker for mezzanine finance companies, as most prefer borrowers with a strong track record in the industry.

 - The viability of the investment: Lenders will determine whether the investment is viable based on the above criteria, as well as factors such as the property’s location (which often affects saleability) and the strength of the applicant’s business plan.